 The authorities in the state of Florida do not take accusations of domestic violence lightly.
 These charges are aggressively prosecuted, and if convicted, you could face serious penalties that will affect nearly every aspect of your life.

 How does the law in Florida define domestic violence?
 What acts are considered domestic violence?
 What penalties will you face if you are convicted of this crime?
-How can a Tampa criminal defence attorney help you fight these charges?
+How can a Clearwater criminal defense attorney help you fight these charges?
 Keep reading to learn the answers to these questions.

 What is Domestic Violence in Florida?